47chapters/letsgo/docs/how-to/run-locally.md

 AUTH0_SECRET={auth0-secret}
 ```

-The placeholder values for the last three `AUTH0_*` settings have been establishted when you [integrated with Auth0 to enable authentication](../tutorials/setting-up-authentication-with-auth0.md).
+The placeholder values for the last three `AUTH0_*` settings have been established when you [integrated with Auth0 to enable authentication](../tutorials/setting-up-authentication-with-auth0.md).

 #### The _API_ component